tombresee/Prairie-Fire/README.rst

 **What is this ?**

-The following github repo (updated periodically) contains detailed information and worked jupyter notebooks/scripts about:
+The following github repo (updated periodically) contains detailed information, worked jupyter notebooks, and scripts associated with:

 * Apache Spark
 * Databricks
-*